 Institute.
-An organization who develops standards used voluntarily by many arbitrated loop physical address Abbreviated AL_PA.
-A one-byte value used to identify a port in an Arbitrated array controller See controller.
+An organization who develops standards used voluntarily by many arbitrated loop physical address array controller See controller.

+Abbreviated AL_PA.
+A one-byte value used to identify a port in an Arbitrated array controller software that provides the operating system for the array controller.